AstrobioMike/AstrobioMike.github.io/about/index.md

 		* Clearly documenting everything can make it feel a lot easier to make these decisions because the transparency means anyone can see it, understand the implications if there are any, and try other ways if they’d like.

 * Why for the community:
-	* Aside from just being necessary for science, it can also be a great resource for people with less experience to learn from.
+	* Aside from just being necessary for science, it can also be a great resource for people with less experience to learn from!
+		* It's easy for us to perpetually feel like we don't know anything because naturally we are almost always focusing on the next thing we happen to be stuck on.
+But whether we realize it or not, we usually have scads of things in our wake that we already did figure out 😊
-		* Even if we feel like we don't know anything, or that our code is ugly (I'm embarassed of lots of code I have on this very site 😬), it can still be helpful to those that happen to be at an earlier stage in this progression than we currently are.
+		* So even if we feel like we don't know anything, or that our code is ugly (I'm embarassed of *lots* of code I have on this very site 😬), it can still be helpful to others that happen to be at a different stage in this progression than we currently are.
+			* Not to mention virtually everyone has tips and tricks that others just haven't come across yet.

 <hr style="height:15px; visibility:hidden;" />
 ### 5) Be aware that you will often need to let some things go 😕